Azure Monitor Logs data security

 |Windows 8.0 - 10||Supported, and enabled by default.||To confirm that you're still using the default settings.|

 |Windows Server 2012 - 2016||Supported, and enabled by default.||To confirm that you're still using the default settings|

 |Windows 7 SP1 and Windows Server 2008 R2 SP1||Supported, but not enabled by default.||See the Transport Layer Security (TLS) registry settings page for details on how to enable.|

-After your data is ingested by the Log Analytics service, the data is kept logically separate on each component throughout the service.
+After your data is ingested by Azure Monitor, the data is kept logically separate on each component throughout the service.
 All data is tagged per workspace.
-This tagging persists throughout the data lifecycle, and it is enforced at each layer of the service.
-Your data is stored in a dedicated database in the storage cluster in the region you have selected.
+This tagging persists throughout the data lifecycle, and it's enforced at each layer of the service.
+Your data is stored in a dedicated database in the storage cluster in the region you've selected.

 Indexed log search data is stored and retained according to your pricing plan.
 For more information, see Log Analytics Pricing.

 As part of your subscription agreement, Microsoft will retain your data per the terms of the agreement.
 When customer data is removed, no physical drives are destroyed.

 The following table lists some of the available solutions and provides examples of the type of data they collect.